Nimja/Wisdom/README.md

 * `!who` - Report on who you are.
 * `!echo` - Repeat the following words (only works for admin).
 * `!decide this or that` - Randomly selects one, can be or or comma.
+* `!intro` - Repeat the intro text, goes to private message.

 ## Speak commands
 Each of the speak commands is kept in the related JSON file in `wisdom/dicts/*.json`